Your New Favorite Guide to Scoring High on the AP Chinese Exam

 AP courses and their accompanying AP exams mimic college-level requirements in that particular subject.

 By taking AP exams and achieving a high score, you may be able to receive college credits.
-Different colleges have different policies regarding AP courses and exams, but generally speaking, a good AP exam score gives you one “free pass” for an introductory-level college course in the exam subject.

-Depending on your college program requirements, this earned credit could save you time and tuition money.
-Again, each college and program is different, so check with your school about how taking an AP course or exam can benefit your academic goals.
+Each college and program is different, so check with your school about how taking an AP course or exam can benefit your academic goals.

 Taking an AP course is an excellent way to prepare for the exam.
-But you can it without going through the course.
+But you can take it without going through the course.
 Conversely, you can take an AP course and not go through with the exam.

 In the case of the AP Chinese Exam, for example, it’s possible to self-study and then attempt the exam.